-Charlotte-Mecklenburg Land Development Standards Manual means the manual of construction standards drawings and details prepared by the city engineer, and the county director of engineering, which provides standard designs for regulates and controls public and private improvements relating to streets, sidewalks, drainage and other facilities.
+Charlotte-Mecklenburg Land Development Standards Manual means the manual of construction standards and details, jointly prepared by the city engineer and the county director of engineering, which regulates and controls the provision and construction of public and private improvements relating to streets, sidewalks, drainage and other facilities.
 Whenever in this chapter reference is made to "standards" or "manual," it refers to that document.